SaxionMechatronics/ai4rob_course/docs/foundations/introduction_to_deep_learning.md

 | Sigmoid  | ![Sigmoid](images/sigmoid_activation_clean.png) | ReLU    | ![ReLu](images/relu_activation_clean.png) |
 | Tanh     | ![Tanh](images/tanh_activation_clean.png) | Step    | ![Step](images/step_activation_clean.png) |

 A perceptron is limited to only linear classification.
 However, it cannot estimate non-linear functions.
 The reason for this is that it only calculates a linear combination of inputs and applies a single non-linear transformation.
 It means that the classification is done based upon a linear line, because the input (defined in equation) is a linear summation.
-Therefore, only one neuron will never be able to estimate non-linear functions.
 This means classification is based on a linear decision boundary because the input equation is a linear summation.
 Therefore, a single neuron will never be able to estimate non-linear functions.
 To approximate non-linear functions, multiple layers of perceptrons (neurons) are required.
-``

 ![Neural net](images/neuralNet.jpeg)

-In this example, there is only one hidden layer, but you can expand the network with as many layers as you like.
+In this example, there has been one extra layer added.
+This is also known as the hidden layer.
+These layers are called hidden layer, because they are not directly visible to the user when applying the neural net.
+You can expand the network with as many layers as you like.
 The hidden layer is simply another set of neurons.
 After training, these layers can be used for tasks such as classification or regression.
 Now let’s take a closer look at the diagram.
 The inputs and their weights are color-coded to make it easier to read.
 Before we can propagate through this diagram, it is important to understand how to write and refer to the different components.
 For example, if we want to talk about the weight that connects input neuron 1 to hidden layer neuron 1, we need a consistent notation.

 ### Notation
 - Inputs are noted as \( x_j \), which means input number \( j \).
-  It is important to note that \( x_0 \) is clamped at 1 because it represents the bias term.
+  It is important to note that \( x_0 \) is typically 1 because it is multiplied with the bias term \( w_0 \).

 - Weights are noted as \( W_{ij}^{[l]} \), where:
   - \( W \) stands for weight.